 \section{Abstract}

 Sampling Gibbs measures at low temperatures is an important task but computationally challenging.
 Numerical evidence suggests that the infinite-swapping algorithm (isa) is a promising method.
 The isa can be seen as an improvement of the replica methods.
-We rigorously analyze the ergodic properties of the isa in the low temperature regime, deducing ab Eyring-Kramers formula for the spectral gap (or Poincar\'e constant) and an estimate for the log-Sobolev constant.
-Our main results indicate that the effective energy barrier can be reduced drastically using the isa compared to the classical overdamped Langevin dynamics.
+We rigorously analyze the ergodic properties of the isa in the low temperature regime, deducing an Eyring-Kramers formula for the spectral gap (or Poincar\'e constant) and an estimate for the log-Sobolev constant.
+Our main results indicate that the effective energy barrier can be reduced drastically using the isa compared to the classical over-damped Langevin dynamics.
 As a corollary, we derive a deviation inequality showing that sampling is also improved by an exponential factor.
-Finally, we study simulated annealing for the isa and prove that the isa again outperforms the overdamped Langevin dynamics.
+Finally, we study simulated annealing for the isa and prove that the isa outperforms again the over-damped Langevin dynamics.

 \textit{Key words:} Sampling, low-temperature, simulated annealing, infinite swapping, parallel tempering, replica exchange, Poincar\'e inequality, spectral gap, log-Sobolev inequality, Eyring-Kramers formula.